eclipse-ankaios/ankaios/doc/docs/usage/quickstart.md

 [here](installation.md).
 The following examples assumes that the installation script has been used with default options.

+You can start workloads in Ankaios in a number of ways.
+For example, you can define a file with the startup configuration and use systemd to start Ankaios.
-Ankaios needs a startup configuration that contains all the workloads and their configuration which should be started when Ankaios starts up.
+The startup configuration file contains all of the workloads and their configuration that you want to be started by Ankaios.

 Let's modify the default config which is stored in `/etc/ankaios/state.yaml`: